-Here are some good moving tips that we have collected from our own moves and from those of our clients.
+Here are some good moving tips that I have collected from my own moves and from those of my clients.
 By no means is this an exhaustive list.
 There are many things you have to do on your own, but remember to also ask others for help when you can!

 Plan your Move Early & Avoid Stress – Whether you’re moving to or from a home, plan early for an organized and smooth move.
 Get your entire family involved so you don’t overlook items.
 The kids will enjoy preparing their own list of reminders.
 Here is a list of items to consider:

 Prepare A File for Moving Expense Receipts and Paperwork – Your expenses could be tax deductible or reimbursable by your employer.
 Create a book or folder where you can keep important paperwork and notes that outline what you have done and what still needs to be done.

 Transfer of Important Records – Request medical records from doctors, dentists and x-ray labs.
 Get school transcripts and immunization records for your children.
 Place all records and documents in one container properly labeled for quick access.

 Get Rid of Un-needed Items – It’s time to have that garage sale.
 Or consider donating items to charity to lighten the moving load and expense.
 Go Through your garage, drawers and closets and get rid of things you’ll never use.
 Call your local government to see how to safely dispose of hazardous materials or other items that you cannot pack or move with you.
 Dispose of such items.